wl4g/dopaas/super-devops-shell/README_EN.md

 ## Features
 - Press TAB key to complete automatically
+Actual combat:
+![tab complete](use_tab.jpg)
 - Ctrl+A cursor jumps to the beginning of the line, Ctrl+E cursor jumps to the end of the line, Ctrl+C exits the console (follow GNU)
-![tab complete](use_tab.jpg)

 ## Built-in commands:
 - clear/cls    Cleaning console